wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-remote-connect.md

 You can use Windows PowerShell remoting to connect to your StorSimple device.
 When you connect this way, you will not see a menu.
 (You see a menu only if you use the serial console on the device to connect.)
 With Windows PowerShell remoting, you connect to a specific runspace.
 You can also specify the display language.

-For more information about using Windows PowerShell remoting to manage your device, go to [Use Windows PowerShell for StorSimple to administer your StorSimple device](storsimple-windows-powershell-administration.md).
+For more information about using Windows PowerShell remoting to manage your device, go to [Use Windows PowerShell for StorSimple to administer your StorSimple <!-- deleted by customization device](/documentation/articles/storsimple-windows-powershell-administration) --><!-- keep by customization: begin --> device](storsimple-windows-powershell-administration.md) <!-- keep by customization: end -->.

 This tutorial explains how to configure your device for remote management and then how to connect to Windows PowerShell for StorSimple.
 You can use HTTP or HTTPS to connect via Windows PowerShell remoting.
 However, when you are deciding how to connect to Windows PowerShell for StorSimple, consider the following: